ysyk2021/the-power-of-mindful-sleep-practicing-mindful-sleep-for-better-sleep-and-healthier-living/src/chapter-4-3.md

-Chapter 3: Techniques and Exercises for Mindful Sleep: Strategies for cultivating a mindful sleep routine
+Strategies for cultivating a mindful sleep routine
 =========================================================================================================

 In this chapter, we will explore various techniques and exercises for cultivating a mindful sleep routine.
 These practices can help calm the mind, reduce stress, and prepare the body for restful sleep.